 DSA Fund Board Members

-Theresa Alt has been on the DSA Fund Board since 1993 and is now the only Fund Board member who is also on the DSA National Political Committee.
+Theresa Alt has been on the DSA Fund Board since 1993 and was for a time the only Fund Board member who was also on the DSA National Political Committee.
 She is active locally in her Ithaca NY DSA chapter; in electoral campaigns; and in living wage, affordable housing, and single payer work.
 She does public access videos and programs on community radio.